-Best Budget Chewy Ice Maker: Prime Home Direct Portable Nugget Ice Maker
+Best Budget Bullet Ice Maker: Prime Home Direct Portable Nugget Ice Maker

 The Prime Home Direct ice maker has a ton of features for the price: it's stainless steel, it makes as much ice per day as the Opal, it makes two sizes of ice, and it's small enough and light enough to be truly portable.

-It's not quite like Opal chewy ice, but at this price we think it's good enough.
+Unfortunately it's not Opal chewy ice, it's bullet ice (yes, despite the product's name it does not make nugget/chewy/Sonic/pellet ice) but at this price we think it's good enough.
 If you want the "real thing," this may not be the ice maker for you.

-It also gets mostly excellent reviews on Amazon, with the biggest complaint being that it stops working after several months (which is the most common complaint about all non-Opal nugget ice makers).
+It also gets mostly good reviews on Amazon, with the biggest complaint being that it stops working after several months (which is the most common complaint about most ice makers, nugget or otherwise).

 Makes up to 26 lbs of ice per day